Solar-network/docs/docs/desktop-wallet/user-guides/ledger.md

 **4. Confirm and Send**

-After reviewing and approving the transaction's details using your Ledger device, you'll have a third and final opportunity to review the transaction's details before broadcasting it to the network.
+After reviewing and approving the transaction details using your Ledger device, you'll have a third and final opportunity to review the transaction details before broadcasting it to the network.

 If everything looks good and you'd like to proceed with the transaction,  click the ‘**Send**’ button as shown below.